Please beware of recruitment scams that are currently targeting jobseekers. Click here for further advice.

 It's not always immediately obvious where your skills would be best suited, or what roles in the commercial sector would move you in the direction you want to go.

-Article written and edited by Jessica Gahang, Consultant - Commercial Finance & Accounting - Melbourne.
-Afterafter 6 years working as a state taxes litigator, Jess choose to start a career in recruitment.
+Written and edited by Jessica Gahang, Consultant - Commercial Finance & Accounting in Melbourne.
+After 6 years working as a state taxes litigator, Jess chose to start a career in recruitment.
 Her exposure to accounting and financial services gives Jess a sound understanding of what both employers are seeking in a potential candidate and what candidates are looking for when seeking a new role.